TAC Audit ObjectivesShow more

 Audit MethodShow more

-There are two audit methods:
+There are three audit methods:

-- site audits; and
+- site audits;

 - desk audits.